Can Birth Control Help with Gender Dysphoria?

 The estrogen hormones found in some types of birth control will not usually translate into ‘feminine’ changes in the body, but for folks who worry about this there are birth control methods without estrogen, such as the copper Paragard IUD, which also has the benefit of protecting against pregnancy for up to 12 years.

-An unintended pregnancy can also trigger dysphoria for some TGNB people, so for those who are at risk for pregnancy, birth control will also reduce the chance of getting pregnant.
+A pregnancy can also trigger dysphoria for some TGNB people, so for those who can get pregnant, birth control will also reduce the chance of getting pregnant.
 When used correctly, the implant and IUD are 99% effective at preventing pregnancy, the shot is 94% effective, and the ring, patch, and pill are all 91% effective.
 It’s important to remember that transgender men who are on gender affirming hormones and who have penis-in-vagina sex are still at risk for pregnancy even if they are not having periods.

 THINGS TO CONSIDER ABOUT USING BIRTH CONTROL TO CONTROL DYSPHORIA